maffi44/slice-4d-shooter/README.md

 After compiling and launching the game client (created in the `target` directory), shader compilation is underway, which may take some time, depending on the performance of your computer.

-If the FPS of the game client is **too low**, you can press the `NumPad 7` key to degrade the graphics rendering parameters.
+If the FPS of the game client is **too low**, you can press the `NumPad 7` key (each tap reduces the screen resolution by 5 percent) to degrade the graphics rendering parameters.

 If you want to play online on your own servers, you need to create a game-client `settings.json` executable file in the same directory, and enter the ipv4 address and port of the matchmaking server in the `matchmaking_server_url` field.
-Playing on the official Slice 4D Shooter servers does **not require** a settings.json file.

 ```bash
 tee settings.json > /dev/null <<EOF